roseengineering/igeswrite/README.md

 ![Image of a patch antenna](antenna.png)

-The DXF format does not really support models for solids, like a plane much less a cube.
+The DXF format unfortunately does not really support solid models so is not widely used for RF simulation.
-DXF can be imported into SONNET however as 2D.
+DXF however be imported into SONNET as a 2D model.

-igesswrite supports the following models: 1) lines,
+Igeswrite supports the following models: 1) lines,
 2) xz planes, 3) yz planes, 4) xz planes, and 5) cubes.

 The following are the methods provided by the